 Notice of SFAC Election and Mailing of Ballots

-The purpose of this Election Notice is notify FINRA small firm members that ballots to elect one New York Region representative to the Small Firm Advisory Committee (SFAC) have been mailed to all eligible firms.
-FINRA small firm members1 in the New York Region as of the close of business on Friday, October 18, 2019, are eligible to vote in these elections.
-All eligible firms are urged to vote in this election.
+The purpose of this Election Notice is to notify FINRA small firm members of the Small Firm Advisory Committee (SFAC) election and the distribution of ballots.
+Two seats on the SFAC are up for election, one representing the Midwest region and one representing the South region.
+FINRA small firm members1 in those regions as of the close of business on Friday, October 20, 2023, are eligible to vote in these elections.

-Attachment A lists the individuals certified by FINRA’s Corporate Secretary as satisfying the requirements to be a candidate for the New York Region SFAC election.
+Attachment A lists the candidates certified by FINRA’s Corporate Secretary as satisfying the requirements for the Midwest region seat and the South region seat on the SFAC.
 Additional information about each candidate is available at www.finra.org/sfac/candidateprofiles.

 Questions regarding this Election Notice may be directed to: